 With the aid of industrial colostrum processing methods products can be offered which have been fractionated and reassembled.
 By enriching or standardising certain ingredients colostrum products with a defined IgG content can then be offered.
 To present the high content of immunoglobulins as the measurement of colostrum quality is a widespread and misleading practice.
 The enrichment of colostrum takes place at the expense of other important vital substances.
 Thus the quality and bioactivity of the wholesome colostrum will be impaired.

-The aim of our colostrum processing is to preserve the original organic quality of the colostrum as far as possible.
-In order to preserve the valuable raw material, the production steps are reduced to the bare essentials.
+The aim of our colostrum processing is to preserve the valuable raw material and maintain the original organic quality of the colostrum as far as possible.